 The stigma is crushing.
 It affects self-esteem, relationships, and mental well-being.
 And it keeps people from seeking help.

 Here's what people don't understand about sex work in Hong Kong: it's technically legal, but the laws around it make safe work nearly impossible.
 Soliciting in public is illegal.
 Operating a brothel is illegal.
-Living off earnings from sex work is illegal.
-Working with other sex workers is illegal.
+Living off another person's sex-work earnings — pimping — is illegal.
+And two or more sex workers sharing a workspace can be charged with keeping a "vice establishment," which in effect criminalizes working together for safety.

 So yes, you can sell sex, but only if you work alone, in isolation, without any of the safety measures that come from working with others.
 This legal framework pushes sex workers into unsafe situations and makes them vulnerable to violence and exploitation.